 3. Description of the Categories of Personal Data

-The aim here is to describe the types of data (categories) that the project will collect from data subjects, and what specific purpose each one will fulfil.
-Whereas the general purpose of the project has been already explained in step 1, here you will describe each type of processed data, and will explain why each one of them is needed – you will provide their specific purposes.
+Step 3 describes the types of data collected from data subjects described in step 2, also describing the specific purpose each one fulfils.
+Whereas the general purpose of the project has been already explained in step 1, these descriptions now describe each type of processed data, and will explain why each one of them is needed – to provide their specific purposes.
+In addition, these descriptions provide an idea of the possible risks associated with them – risks that are then described and assessed in Step 11 of the Privacy Scan.

 Description | Justification | Comments | |